 You can find Tony Packo’s restaurants all over Toledo and the surrounding area.
 You can also buy Tony Packo’s products in stores throughout Ohio.
-The company has also been featured on the television show M*A*S*H and the Food Network show “Diners, Drive-ins, and Dives.”
+The company has also been featured on M*A*S*H and the Food Network show “Diners, Drive-ins, and Dives.”

-Tony Packo is known for having signed hot dog buns from celebrities displayed on its walls and autographed hot dog bun covers from sports teams.
-This is of those Ohio foods that needs to be sampled when traveling up I-75 into Michigan.
+Tony Packo is known for signing hot dog buns from celebrities displayed on its walls and autographed hot dog bun covers from sports teams.
+This is of those Ohio foods that must be sampled when traveling up I-75 into Michigan.

 One of the top Ohio foods can be found in Cincinnati.
 The city is known for its unique version of chili.
 The difference from the chili you may be used to lies in the fact that it’s made without tomatoes, beans, or unusual spices.
 Skyline is known for containing both chocolate and cinnamon and being served over unseasoned spaghetti with a giant mountain of unnaturally orange, shredded cheddar cheese thrown on top.
 If you sit and think about how those flavors might mix, though, especially with the addition of hot sauce, you’ll start to see how good something so misunderstood can be.

-Cincinnati-style chili has been around since 1922, when Macedonian immigrant Tom Kiradjieff opened his first chili parlor in downtown Cincinnati.
-His secret recipe was based on one he brought with him from his hometown of Bursa, Turkey.
-It became such a big hit that by 1949 he had opened five more stalls in the city.
+Cincinnati-style chili had existed since 1922, when Macedonian immigrant Tom Kiradjieff opened his first chili parlor in downtown Cincinnati.
+His secret recipe was based on one he brought from Bursa, Turkey.
+It became such a big hit that by 1949, he had opened five more stalls in the city.
 After he died in 1962, his wife sold the business to her nephews — John and Jim Kiradjieff — who operated nine Skyline restaurants by 1968.
-Now there are nearly 100 locations throughout Ohio and surrounding states and their cans of chili in grocery stores across the country.
+Now there are nearly 100 locations throughout Ohio and surrounding states, and their cans of chili in grocery stores nationwide.